 The Authors of the Articles of Confederation

-The Articles of authors were the committee members formed on June 11, 1776, after the Lee Resolution moved Congress to work toward from .
+The Articles of Confederation authors were the committee members formed on June 11, 1776, after the Lee Resolution moved Congress to work toward independence from Great Britain.

 People who influenced the tone of the Articles include Benjamin Franklin.
-Franklin attended the Albany Congress in 1754 and authored the Albany Plan of , a plan to create a unified for the thirteen colonies.
+Franklin attended the Albany Congress in 1754 and authored the Albany Plan of Union, a plan to create a unified government for the thirteen colonies.

 Drafts of the Articles of Confederation

-The congressional delegates were able to reach a consensus on the Articles of Confederation wording when sovereignty was guaranteed.
+The congressional delegates reached a consensus on the Articles of Confederation wording when state sovereignty was guaranteed.

-Voting in Congress would be en bloc by each .
+Voting in Congress would be en bloc by each state.
 The Articles consisted of four sections:

 - a preamble

 - thirteen articles